danielmarbach/PerformanceTricksAzureSDK/README.md

 ### Think twice before using LINQ or unnecessary enumeration on the hot path

-LINQ is great and I wouldn't want to miss it at all.
-Yet on the hot path it is far to easy to get into troubles with LINQ because it can cause hidden allocations and is difficult for the JIT to optimize.
+LINQ is great, and I wouldn't want to miss it at all.
+Yet, on the hot path it is far too easy to get into troubles with LINQ because it can cause hidden allocations and is difficult for the JIT to optimize.
 Let's look at a piece of code from the `AmqpReceiver`

 ```csharp